lcandiot/MyWebsite/docs/index.md

     <figure>
       <img src="./public/home/FullAlpineCycle_PhD.gif" alt="Geoscience simulation animation">
         <figcaption>
-        Movie: This cross-section model shows how the European Alps formed, from the opening of the Alpine-Tethys ocean to subduction, burial, and exhumation, based on work from my PhD that led to four published papers.
+          Movie: This 2D thermo-mechanical model shows the evolution of the European Alps from the opening of the Alpine-Tethys ocean to subduction, burial, and subsequent exhumation of European continental crust.
+It is a cross-sectional view through the mountain range, revealing its internal deformation and temperature distribution.
+The simulation is based on my PhD research, which led to four peer-reviewed publications.
         </figcaption>
     </figure>
     </div>